RobotecAI/rai/CONTRIBUTING.md

 - Adopt community best-practices whenever possible instead of ad-hoc processes

-  Think about the end-users experiance when developing and contributing.
+  Think about the end-users experience when developing and contributing.
 Features accessible to a larger amount of potential users, utilising widely available solutions are more likely to be accepted.

 - Think about the community as a whole

   Think about the bigger picture.
 There are developers building different robots with different constraints.
 The landscape of available AI models is rapidly changing, coming with different capabilities and constraints.
-RAI wants to accomodate requirements of the whole community.
+RAI wants to accommodate requirements of the whole community.

 There are a number of ways you can contribute to the RAI project.